Your Path to Residency in Panama: The Step-by-Step Guide

 Meticulous preparation of your documentation is the key to a fast and smooth process.
 Most applications require:

-• Criminal Background Check Certificate: From your country of origin or last two years of residence, duly apostilled.
+- Criminal Background Check: From your country of origin or residence for the last two years, duly apostilled.

-• Certificate of Good Health: Issued by a doctor in Panama.
+- Certificate of Good Health: Must be issued by a licensed physician in Panama.

 Frequently asked questions about the process